alicebarbe/HackCambridge2021/mindSpore/README.md

 # ResNet50
-This folder contains the a ResNet model used for CIFAR-10 Image Classification.
+This folder contains a ResNet model for Image Classification using CIFAR-10 dataset.